 Visitors picking up family or friends are encouraged to utilize the Airport Overlook or one of the two Cell Phone Lots.
-Just wait in your vehicle and ask your passenger to contact you when they claim their luggage, then drive to the terminal's lower level (baggage claim) to pick up your passenger after they have claimed their luggage.
+Just wait in your vehicle and ask your passenger to contact you when they claim their luggage, then drive to the terminal to pick up your passenger after they have claimed their luggage.

-When dropping off family and friends, you'll have to do so at the terminal's curbside, or by parking in the Daily decks or Long Term Lots and taking a shuttle to the terminal.
+Travelers can be dropped off at the terminal's curbside or by parking in one of the decks or lots and taking a shuttle to the terminal.
 The first 20 minutes of parking are free (excludes Business and Curbside Valet).

-- All security checkpoints at Charlotte Douglas International Airport (CLT) are operated by the federal Transportation Security Administration (TSA).
+- All security checkpoints are operated by the Transportation Security Administration (TSA).

 - Security checkpoint lines may be adjusted to accommodate anticipated crowds.
 Pay close attention to signage and personnel directing you to proper queue lines.

 - Arrive early.
 Current security measures increase time needed to check in.
 When traveling with young children, infants, elderly or disabled passengers, allow even more time.